Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script, when executed grants permissions to only the other users and none for owner and group.

 10. 9-John_Doe Script
 This script grants permission as: -rwxr-x-wx 1 for the hello file.

+11. 10-mirror_permissions Script
+This script mirros a permission to the olleh file.